 The Second Reading

+The second reading of the Bill in the Legislative Assembly commenced the following week on Tuesday, 14th October, with Mr. Mirams raising a point of order.
 ‘Mr. Speaker, I desire your ruling on a point of order in connexion with this question.
-By section 79 of the Railway Commissioners Act, it is provided that – “Before the second reading in the Legislative Assembly of any Bill authorising the construction of new lines of railway, the commissioners shall transmit to the Minister a statement under their seal, showing their estimate of the cost of constructing each proposed new line, and of the traffic and other returns likely to be derived therefrom; and the Minister shall, before such second reading, lay the same upon the table of the Assembly”.’
+By section 79 of the Railway Commissioners Act, it is provided that – “Before the second reading in the Legislative Assembly of any Bill authorizing the construction of new lines of railway, the commissioners shall transmit to the Minister a statement under their seal, showing their estimate of the cost of constructing each proposed new line, and of the traffic and other returns likely to be derived therefrom; and the Minister shall, before such second reading, lay the same upon the table of the Assembly”.’

 Mirams refused to believe that it was impossible to make these estimates as every member was being inundated with printed returns and statements from all parts of the country, from all kinds of railway leagues, giving information which the Railway Commissioners ought to have furnished on an authoritative basis.
 He moved that until the information was supplied, it was not competent for the House to proceed.
 Gillies defended the Commissioners by maintaining that their report was a ‘strictly technical compliance with the law’.
 He was on thin ice, but the House was in no mood to be frustrated by its own safeguards, and the Speaker overruled the point of order.

-The Age ruefully accused the Commissioners of shirking a duty which was very deliberately imposed, and the Parliament of viewing Section 79 ‘very much as an adult man regards the promises he made at his confirmation – very excellent, but which he is not expected to live up to.’
+The Age ruefully accused the commissioners of shirking a duty which was very deliberately imposed, and the parliament of viewing Section 79 ‘very much as an adult man regards the promises he made at his confirmation – very excellent, but which he is not expected to live up to.’
 If Speight had provided detailed traffic estimates it would have made very little difference to the passage of the Bill, but it would have saved him much personal grief seven years later.

 The passing of the second reading was viewed as a fait accompli and on many occasions speakers drew attention to the low numbers in the House.
-But two important issues were debated.
+Two important issues were debated.
 Firstly, that light lines would enable the maximum mileage of track to be laid for the money available, and secondly, that experience was showing that extensions were becoming less financially attractive.
-Mr. Graves noted that English railway managers favoured powerful engines and ‘making the trains as heavy and as few as practicable, or, in other words, to keep down the engine mileage to its lowest limits.’
-He correctly speculated that Speight held these views and would ‘put an end to the idea of constructing light lines in this colony.’
-Minimising train mileage was a major contributor to a healthy operating ratio, the proportion of expenses to revenue.
-A healthy operating ratio was the key to profitability and was instrumental in the success of the Midland Railway Company.
+Graves noted that English railway managers favoured powerful engines and ‘making the trains as heavy and as few as practicable, or, in other words, to keep down the engine mileage to its lowest limits.’
+Graves correctly speculated that Speight held these views and would ‘put an end to the idea of constructing light lines in this colony.’

+Woods’ suggestions were ignored, but a decade later he was to be vindicated when railways were pushed into the Mallee.
 Only a few members drew attention to the dangers of a large proposal, but they were supported by the conservative Argus and liberal Age.
 They stressed the dangers of starting large public works all over the colony, as expenditure of more than £1,000,000 per annum would be almost impossible without immigration to supply more labour.

-With the debate in its dying stages, Mr. Officer remarked that it must be pretty evident to the Government that ‘liberal as is their Railway Bill, the House is in a far more liberal mood’.
-The Bill was then read a second time, the Premier, Mr. Service, advising members that the Government would reconsider their scheme, taking ‘a liberal view of the position’.
-This was precisely what most members had been waiting for and in the week following the Bill’s introduction, private members submitted motions for about 240 miles of extra railway in response to local pressures.
+With the debate in its dying stages, Mr. Officer remarked that it must be pretty evident to the government that ‘liberal as is their Railway Bill, the House is in a far more liberal mood’.
+The Bill was then read a second time, and Premier Service advised members that the government would reconsider their scheme, taking ‘a liberal view of the position’.
+This was precisely what most members had been waiting for.
+In the week following the Bill’s introduction, private members submitted motions for about 240 miles of extra railway in response to local pressures.

-Protest meetings were held all over the colony to draft petitions and otherwise influence the Government to add to the Bill.
+Protest meetings were held all over the colony to draft petitions and otherwise influence the government to add to the Bill.
 In the weeks between 10th October and 20th November, Victorian newspapers reported meetings by at least twenty railway leagues, and a large conference of representatives from sixteen local bodies in Northern Victoria was held at the White Hart Hotel in Spring Street, Melbourne.
 The meeting pressed for the inclusion of four extra lines and part of their resolution read ‘It was thought desirable to act in unison in bringing influence to bear on the Government…’